DE-IGNIS/DE-IGNIS/README.md

-w# 💫 About Me
+# 💫 About Me
-I'm a Computer Science and Engineering student who loves experimenting new things , from mobile/web apps to agentic ai.
-I started programming in 2024, and I've been hooked ever since, picking up new tools and frameworks as I go.
+I'm a Computer Science and Engineering student who loves trying out new things , from mobile/web apps to agentic ai.
+I started programming in 2024, and I've been enjoying it ever since, picking up new tools and frameworks as I go.

 ### 🛠️ Technical Skills
 - **Languages:** TypeScript, Python, C/C++, Java, JavaScript, Golang